Everything You Need To Know About Impedance

 Figure 8.
 EM Impedance simulations of two traces without reference plane

 Figure 9.
-EM simulations of 120mm traces with and without reference planes
+EM simulations of 120mm trace with and without reference planes

 Probably impedance is mostly known in transmission lines.
-As seen in Figure 9, characteristic impedance is constant and ideally does not change with frequency for transmission lines.
+As seen in Figure 9, the characteristic impedance is constant and ideally does not change with frequency for transmission lines.
 Transmission lines are a smart invention of utilizing trace inductance and capacitance in the way that the result is constant impedance in a wide bandwidth.
-Constant impedance is achieved by proper geometry of trace width in relation to distance to the reference plane beneath the trace.
+The constant inductor impedance is achieved by proper geometry of trace width in relation to the distance to the reference plane beneath the trace.
 This allows using signals having wide bandwidth, like high-speed digital signals.
 Without transmission lines, we must stay at low frequencies.

 Transmission lines are also a consequence of inductances and capacitances.
 Transmission lines can be modeled as distributed inductors – capacitor pairs in which inductors are in series and capacitors are connected to the ground as shown in Figure 10.